qige96/7CCSMDLC/exam-review/DLC-cheatsheet.md

 **What are the concepts of a distributed ledger (or blockchain), permissioned and non-permissioned ledgers, mining, proof-of-work and proof-of-stake, and smart contracts?**

+- **Distributed ledger** means a digital system in which records of transactions (typically using bitcoin or similar cryptocurrencies) are simultaneously maintained at multiple computing nodes throughout a network.
+- **Permissioned and non-permissioned ledgers**.
+Permissioned ledgers are  ledgers whose participants are preselected or subject to gated entry on satisfaction  of certain requirements, while non-permissioned ledgers are ledgers where anyone could participate in.
+- **Mining** is the process for nodes in blockchain network to validate new transactions and record them on the global ledger.
+- **Proof-of-work** is a consensus protocol for nodes in a blockchain network to compete for the right to pack transactions into a block, by solving hard mathematical problems.
+- **Proof-of-stake** is a consensus protocol for nodes in a blockchain network to compete for the right to pack transactions into a block, by depositing a financial stake.
+- **Smart contracts**, traditionally were defined as a set of promises, specified in digital form, including protocols within which the parties perform on the other promises.
+Nowadays they indicate computer programs that run in the context of  Ethereum Virtual Machine or other blockchain VMs.